We feel it is our responsibility to help strengthen and build the local community!

 Daily Sitewide Cleanup and Helpful Guides

-Our Humber River & Sunnyside locations are open May 1st until the late fall, during which time our guides do a site-wide cleanup where they locate and remove any garbage or hazardous materials that are found.
+Our Humber River location is open May until the late fall, during which time our guides do a site-wide cleanup where they locate and remove any garbage or hazardous materials that are found.
 During our many guided tours our helpful guides are constantly removing garbage they find along their trips.

 Education & Awareness